corasan/eas-env/README.md

 ## Installation

-You will need to [install rust](https://www.rust-lang.org/tools/install) and cargo to run this project.
-You can do so by following the instructions .
+You will need to install rust and cargo to run this cli.
+You can do so by following the instructions [here](https://www.rust-lang.org/tools/install).

 ```bash
 cargo install eas-env